 It's coming up to 6 years since I was diagnosed.
 Six years isn't that long a period of my life, just under a sixth of it in fact (I'm 34), but it's hard to remember a time when I didn't have it if I'm honest!
 If you're new to living with Crohn's disease, I thought I'd spend some time reflecting on the things I wish I'd done differently at the start of my journey, in the hope it helps others!

-What I wish I'd done when I was diagnosed with Crohn's
+What I wish I'd done after my Crohn's diagnosis

 1. I wish I'd not tried to fight it by myself

 At first, I blamed myself and convinced myself I could get it under control if I "fought" hard enough by juicing, resting, and supplementing.
 Don't get me wrong, a healthy diet is vital for anyone but it took me a while to realize this illness was bigger than me and needed treating with medication.
 I couldn't do it alone.

 2. I wish I hadn't Googled the side effects of my medication